dakshgodara2001/Tic-Tac-Toe-G/README.md

 ## Getting Started

 To get started, clone the repository and import the project into Android Studio.
+You will need to set up a Firebase project and add the necessary configuration files to the project before you can run the app.
 Run the app on an emulator or physical device to start playing.

-## Deployment

-The app is deployed on Firebase and can be accessed through the Google Play Store.

 ## Built With